Figure skating spins: Single skating

 If a skater performs a spin that has no basic position with only two revolutions, or with less than two revolutions, they do not fulfill the position requirement for the spin, and receives no points for it.
 A spin with less than three revolutions is not considered a spin; rather, it is considered a skating movement.
 The flying spin and any spin that only has one position must have six revolutions; spin combinations must have 10 revolutions.
 Required revolutions are counted from when the skater enters the spin until they exit out of it, except for flying spins and the spins in which the final wind-up is in one position.
 Skaters increase the difficulty of camel spins by grabbing their leg or blade while performing the spin.

-A skater earns points for a spin change of edge only if they complete the spin in a basic position.
-Fluctuations in speed and variations in the positions of a skater's arms, head, and free leg are permitted.
-A skater must execute at least three revolutions before and after a change of foot.
-If a skater tries to perform a spin and his or her change of foot is too far apart (thus creating two spins instead of one), only the part executed before the change of foot is included in the skater's score.
-The change of foot is optional for spin combinations and for single-position spins.
-If they fall while entering a spin, the skater can fill the time lost by executing a spin or spinning movement immediately afterwards; however, this movement will not be counted as an element.
+A skater must make at least two revolutions in one position, without interruption; if this requirement is not fulfilled, the position is not counted.
+A change of foot of any spin, with at least three revolutions, must occur both before and after a spin position.
+If they fall while entering a spin, the skater can fill the lost time by executing a spin or spinning movement immediately afterwards; however, this movement will not be counted as an element.
+The ISU states, "If the spinning centers (before and after the change of foot) are too far apart and the criteria of 'two spins' is fulfilled (there is a curve of exit after the first part and the curve of entry into the second part), only the part before the change of foot" will earn points.

 Difficult spin variations increase the level of a spin and are worth more points.
-These variations include a movement of the body part, head, leg, arm, or hand that requires flexibility or physical strength and that effects the balance of the skater's main body core.
+These variations include movements of the body part, head, leg, arm, or hand that require flexibility or physical strength and that affect the balance of the skater's main body core.
 There are 11 categories of difficult spin variations; three are in the camel spin position, based on the direction of the skater's shoulder line.

-A spin combination must have at least "two different basic positions with 2 revolutions in each of these positions anywhere within the spin".
+A spin combination must have at least "two different basic positions with two revolutions in each of these positions anywhere within the spin".
 Skaters earn the full value of a spin combination when they include all three basic positions.
-The number of revolutions in non-basic positions are included in the total number of revolutions, but changing to a non-basic position is not considered a change of position.
-The change of foot and change of position can be made at the same time or separately, and can be performed as a jump or as a step-over movement.
+The number of revolutions in non-basic positions is included in the total number of revolutions, but changing to a non-basic position is not considered a change of position.
+The change of foot and change of position can be made at the same time or separately, and can be performed as a jump or a step-over movement.
 Non-basic positions are allowed during spins executed in one position or, for single skaters, during a flying spin.
-Difficult exits must have a significant impact on the spin's execution, control, and balance.